 Ok, don’t hate me for this one….but I am sure you will have to do some care planning.
 Its the heartbeat of nursing and the best way to get you thinking like a nurse.
 We do this everyday for our patients, but maybe not write it out formally.
 But how do you think we learned?
 Now it’s your turn to learn.
 I personally like this little book – Nurses’ Pocket Guide – it is short, sweet and to the point.
 It is nice and light and can be kept in your bag for reference (not really “pocket sized”), but no more lugging around a huge book!

-Personally, I don’t wear a watch anymore – with all the hand washing, they bands get gross, so its just not worth it – there are clocks everywhere.
+Personally, I don’t wear a watch anymore – with all the hand washing, the bands get gross, so its just not worth it – plus, there are clocks everywhere.
 But, your nursing program is likely to make you get one….its just one of those things.
 So find a cheap, cute, no fabric band one and just go with it!
 Oh, and it probably has to be white, just cause.
+But… our friend The Nerdy Nurse has a great collection of the 10 Best Watches for Nurses if you want to up your nursey game!

 BONUS – Laptop